matanmazor/detectionInContext/docs/researchLog.md

 setting only appears in the second function.
 This bug, which did not affect the data, will be fixed in all following experiments.

+## Results of the pilot experiment (2022-01-06)

+I ran 30 participants on a version of the occlusion task where the target letter can appear anywhere within an array.
+I manipulated the size of the array (24x24 or 32x32 pixels) and the proportion of occluded pixels (5% or 15%).

+Even within the context of visual search, there is no effect of the proportion of occluded pixels on “target-absent” response times.
+Oddly, the effect in target-present response times does not interact with array size, and the effect of array size on target-absent response times is smaller, instead of larger, than its effect in target-absent response times.

+Maybe a model that can explain these results is:

+While t\<noisy timer: - sample a random location - run a drift diffusion model until the target is found or until reaching the time limit per fixation. - if target is found, respond yes - otherwise, repeat.

+Say no.

+This explains why there should be an effect of occlusion in target presence (effect on drift rate) but not in target absence (no effect on drift rate for absence), why there is no interaction between the effects of occlusion and array size in target present (the effect of occlusion is only via the last fixated location).

+This model fails to explain, however, the effect of array size on search time, and the fact that this effect seems weaker rather than stronger in target-absent trials.

+## Results of the pilot experiment - moving occluders (2022-01-20)

+I ran a pilot experiment where the occluders move on the display, with the purpose of revealing a setting where target-present and target-absent trials behave similarly (that is, both show a cost for occluding more of the screen).
+With 30 participants, there is no significant effect for either target-present or target-absent response times (analysis/movingOccluders.Rmd).
+Instead, there is a strong effect on decision accuracy, where participants miss more targets when more of the display is occluded.
+Seems like an effect of both d-prime and criterion.

 <div id="refs" class="references csl-bib-body hanging-indent">

 <div id="ref-gorea2000" class="csl-entry">